MHLoppy/MoonRobot/README.md

-This solution was the result of two basic ideas: the conditions were merely complicated functions (abc inputs mapped to xyz outputs deterministically) and the idea of "cheating" by using the equivalent of a dictionary lookup, via hashing as I'd learnt about Big O in an earlier unit on data structures.
+This solution was the result of two basic ideas: the conditions were merely complicated functions (abc inputs mapped to xyz outputs deterministically) and the idea of "cheating" by using the equivalent of a dictionary lookup -- via hashing -- as I'd learnt about Big O in an earlier unit on data structures.

 The "skeleton" of this solution is: